vatsimnetwork/oauth2-vatsim-php/README.md

 ## Requirements

 To use this package, it will be necessary to have a VATSIM Connect client ID and client secret.
-These are referred to as `{vatsim-client-id}` and `{vatsim-client-secret}` in the documentation.

 Please follow the [VATSIM Connect instructions][oauth-setup] to create the required credentials.